101 after-school activities for kids

 35. Build a treehouse.

-36. Set up an obstacle course in your back yard or living room.
+36. Set up an obstacle course in the backyard or living room.

 Make some treats

-42. Research yummy and healthy after-school snacks that you and your child like, and then schedule when you're going to make them.
+41. Research yummy and healthy after-school snacks, and then schedule when you're going to make them.

-44. Pick a "food of the week" every Sunday.
-During the rest of the week, incorporate that food into at least one meal every day.
+44. Pick a "food of the week."
+Incorporate that food into at least one meal every day.
 Make it a healthy option.
-Use this as an opportunity to expand your child's palette and find new recipes for the family.
+Use this as an opportunity to expand a child's palette and find new recipes for the family.

-45. Bake cookie bowls with an upside-down cupcake pan, and then serve ice cream in them!
+45. Bake cookie bowls, and then serve ice cream in them while they're warm.